 The curator ad litem is also responsible for recommending the appointment of a curator bonis or ad personam.
 The curator ad litem’s report is filed with the Master of the High Court who files a report either refusing or accepting the curator ad litem’s findings.
 If the Master approves the appointment, he will give a list of the powers to be held by the curator.
 The matter is then set down again for hearing and a final order will be granted by the judge.

 It is imperative to remember that in South Africa, there is no legal enduring power of attorney.
 Thus, if the patient has given a family member or a friend a power of attorney to act on his behalf, this power of attorney falls away if the patient’s mental capacity diminishes below the legal threshold.
-Should this person continue to act in terms of the power of attorney, their actions amount to fraud.
+Should this person continue to act in terms of the power of attorney, their actions could amount to fraud if they appreciated the wrongfulness of their actions.

 The best interest of the patient, minor or prodigal is what should be uppermost in the mind of a curator.
 A relationship of great trust is created and it is of the utmost importance that the curator does not abuse his/her position.